Intermodal freight transport: Railways and intermodal terminals

-It is also common in North America to transport semi-trailers on railway flatcars or spine cars, an arrangement called "piggyback" or TOFC (trailer on flatcar) to distinguish it from container on flatcar (COFC).
+It is also common in North America and Australia to transport semi-trailers on railway flatcars or spine cars, an arrangement called "piggyback" or TOFC (trailer on flatcar) to distinguish it from container on flatcar (COFC).
 Some flatcars are designed with collapsible trailer hitches so they can be used for trailer or container service.
 Such designs allow trailers to be rolled on from one end, though lifting trailers on and off flatcars by specialized loaders is more common.
 TOFC terminals typically have large areas for storing trailers pending loading or pickup.

-If the rail line has been built with sufficient vertical clearance then double-stack rail transport can be used.
-Where lines are electrified with overhead electric wiring double stacking is normally not possible.
-The mandatory requirement to fit under overhead wire for the traction engine electrical power supply sets the height limit for the railcars to allow for trailer transport.
-This requires a certain low building height which led to a minor size of wheels for the railcars.
-Hence increased degradation of bogeys by wheel wear-out is a cost disadvantage for the system.

-When carried by rail, containers can be loaded on flatcars or in container well cars.
-In Europe, stricter railway height restrictions (smaller loading gauge and structure gauge) and overhead electrification prevent containers from being stacked two high, and containers are hauled one high either on standard flatcars or other railroad cars.
-Taller containers are often carried in well wagons (not stacked) on older European railway routes where the loading gauge (especially with the reduced gauge for UK lines) is particularly small.